mykelalvis/FT/Traveller/WORKING/Mongoose/Three Blind Mice/Three Blind Mice.md

 The main starport, however, is not the final destination of the cattle.
 Trexalon has seven domed cities and the xeeboo are to be delivered to Barkan, the third most populous dome some two hours flying time once immigration has been cleared.
 The crew should note that the world has a law level of just 1, so caution is advised, but by the same token, they needn’t fear too much interference from the government or law enforcement - such as it is.
 Given the Law Level of 1, the Referee may prefer to keep things very simple and allow arrival at Barkan directly, bypassing the main starport.

-Barkan has a cargo airlock which is just big enough to take the Subsidised Merchant whole and, once cycled, means the cattle can be herded down the cargo ramps and into the city proper.
-It’s a couple of kilometres to the farm that has purchased the herd and the buyer has arranged suitable barriers along the route - no permit is required but the roads here are not too busy and cargo storage areas give way fairly quickly to open spaces which will be used to pasture the herd.
+Barkan has a cargo airlock which is just big enough to take the Subsidized Merchant whole and, once cycled, means the cattle can be herded down the cargo ramps and into the city proper.
+It’s a couple of kilometers to the farm that has purchased the herd and the buyer has arranged suitable barriers along the route - no permit is required but the roads here are not too busy and cargo storage areas give way fairly quickly to open spaces which will be used to pasture the herd.
 This is something of an experiment for the locals who feel they are all too dependent on off-world imports of food.
 An Animals (training) task check should be used:

-Herding xeeboo half a kilometre : Average (8+) Animals (training) check (1D x 10 minutes, STR or EDU).
+Herding xeeboo half a kilometer : Average (8+) Animals (training) check (1D x 10 minutes, STR or EDU).
 Animals (handling) and Animals (veterinary) can be used at one difficulty level harder, i.e. Difficult (10+).
 Note that four successes will be required to cover the distance.
 The task can be made easier with additional help even if it is unskilled: add the Effect of up to six assistants blocking side roads, rousing the cattle, etc. Only add negative Effects if a PC rolls a negative Effect twice in a row to represent them getting in the way and being more of a hindrance than a help.
 Even Bretton may be of limited direct help but he can assist in calming the cattle.
 Allow an additional positive DM if the same crew member worked with the cattle daily rather than all the crew working in rotation.